ben-xD/foodprint/mobile/README.md

 - go into the `/mobile` and install dependencies `npm install` (this is needed because dependencies are not uploaded to gitlab)
 - Run on android: npm run android
 - Run on iOS: npm run ios

+- TODO add steps for running on a physical Android or Apple device